-X5 X6

-\$ \$

-Current tax expense 3,570 2,359

-Deferred tax expense relating to the origination and reversal of temporary differences: 420 822

-Deferred tax expense (income) resulting from reduction in tax rate - (1,127)

-Tax expense 3,990 2,054
+X 5 X6 Current tax expense 3,570 2,359 Deferred tax expense relating to the origination and reversal of temporary differences: 420 822 Deferred tax expense (income) resulting from reduction in tax rate - (1,127) Tax expense 3,990 2,054 Income tax relating to the components of other comprehensive income (paragraph 81(ab)) Deferred tax relating to revaluation of building (11,130)

-ating to itoms oborgod or or

-Aggregate current and deferred taxIncome tax relating to items charged or credited to equitythe components of other comprehensive income (paragraph 81(ab))

-Deferred tax relating to revaluation of building

-In addition, deferred tax of \$557 was transferred in X6 from retained earnings to revaluation reservesurplus.
+In addition, deferred tax of 557 was transferred in X6 from retained earnings to revaluation surplus.
 This relates to the difference between the actual depreciation on the building and equivalent depreciation based on the cost of the building.